HOMEBLOGINQUIRYSEARCH

 If a person has symptoms potentially caused by brain cancer, their doctor will likely order one or more of the following tests:

 A biopsy is a procedure in which a small tissue sample is removed from the body and examined for cancer cells.
-A doctor can perform a biopsy using various methods, including surgery, needle biopsy, and endoscopic biopsy.
+A doctor can perform a biopsy using various methods, including surgery, needle, and endoscopic.

-- Cerebrospinal fluid test involves removing a small sample of cerebrospinal fluid (the fluid that surrounds the brain and spinal cord) and testing it for cancer cells.
+The cerebrospinal fluid test involves removing a small sample of cerebrospinal fluid (the fluid surrounding the brain and spinal cord) and testing it for cancer cells.

-- Neurological exam: This is a physical exam of the nervous system, including the brain, spinal cord, and nerves.
-The doctor will test a patient's vision, hearing, balance, coordination, and strength during a neurological exam.
+Neurological exam: This is a physical exam of the nervous system, including the brain, spinal cord, and nerves.
+During a neurological exam, the doctor will test a patient's vision, hearing, balance, coordination, and strength.

-- Neuropsychological testing: This cognitive testing assesses thinking, memory, and behavior.
-Neuropsychological testing can determine how a person's brain tumor affects their cognitive abilities.
+Neuropsychological testing: This cognitive testing assesses thinking, memory, and behavior.
+It can determine how a person's brain tumor affects their mental abilities.

 Signs of Brain Cancer in Adults and Complications

 One of the most common symptoms of brain cancer is a headache.
-The headache usually worsens in the morning and gets better as the day continues.
+The headache usually worsens in the morning and improves as the day continues.
 Other symptoms of brain cancer include:

 signs of brain cancer in adults, symptoms of brain cancer in adults, types of brain tumors in young adults, most common primary brain tumor in adults